Who is Rubin & Rothman, LLC?

 Should I contact or pay Rubin & Rothman?

-Nothing good can come from contacting a debt collection law firm.
+It’s best to avoid speaking to a debt collection law firm on the phone.
 And making payments on the debt will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.
+As a result, it could harm your credit rather than improve it.
+However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Rubin and Rothman for millions of clients nationwide.
+The most effective way to deal with Rubin & Rothman is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Rubin and Rothman on behalf of their clients.

 And they may be able to help you too.